 Raspa is an active free-lance pianist and performs locally in South Florida.
 He is also a composer of contemporary music and has had many works selected, through competition, for performance both in the United States and Europe.
-Raspa's original music and arrangements have been sold in over 20 countries on 5 continents.
+Raspa's original music and arrangements have been sold in over 25 countries around the world.

 In 1988, Raspa’s work, “Three Poems for Soprano Voice and Piano”, a setting of three poems by Emily Dickinson, was selected for performance at the University of Wisconsin New Music Festival.
 The same work was selected for performance at the regional meeting of the Society of Composers, Inc. “Three Poems for Soprano Voice and Piano” has also been selected for inclusion in the Archives and Manuscript Division of the New York City Public Library.

 In 1992, The Audubon Symphony Orchestra premiered Raspa’s orchestral work, “Renewal”.
 In 1994, Raspa’s solo piano piece, “Dawning” was selected for a world premiere on Belgrade Television.
 “Dawning” has also been selected for inclusion in the Archives and Manuscript Division of the New York City Public Library.
 In 1999, Raspa’s solo piano work, “Spooky Waltz” was selected for performance at the ppIANISSIMO New Music Festival, Sofia, Bulgaria.
 Also in 1999, Raspa was commissioned to write a piece for string quartet based on the original hymn, Silent Night.
 The new piece, “Essay on Silent Night”, received a 1999 premiere in Lancaster, Pa., U.S.A.